 To find out more about Harpoon's success stories, take a look at our case studies

 Periscope 8.2 can interrogate the same database files which it creates.
 This allows data to be extracted from thousands of databases extremely quickly which is ideal for feeding AI/ML computations.
-V8.2 also has an impoved OpenFOAM reader for distributed data.
+V8.2 also has an improved OpenFOAM reader for distributed data.

 The viewer can now do double deltas in both 2D and 3D.